-- a. the buildings and units are suitable for occupancy, taking into account local health, safety, and building codes (or other habitability standards); or - b. the buildings and units satisfy, as determined by the LHC, the Uniform Physical Condition Standards for public housing established by HUD (24 CFR 5.703).
+- a. the buildings and units are suitable for occupancy, taking into account local health, safety, and building codes (or other habitability standards); or - b. the buildings and units satisfy, as determined by the LHC, the Uniform Physical Condition Standards for public housing established by HUD (24 CFR 5.703) or other approved inspection standards by HUD REAC.